OpenEvalProject/evals/manuscripts/elife-68404/v2/manuscript.md

 ### Affiliations

-1. https://ror.org/024mrxd33 Astbury Centre for Structural and Molecular Biology, University of Leeds Leeds United Kingdom
+1. Astbury Centre for Structural and Molecular Biology, University of Leeds Leeds United Kingdom ([ROR:024mrxd33](https://ror.org/024mrxd33))
-2. https://ror.org/024mrxd33 Leeds Institute of Medical Research, School of Medicine, Faculty of Medicine and Health, University of Leeds, St James’ University Hospital Leeds United Kingdom
+2. Leeds Institute of Medical Research, School of Medicine, Faculty of Medicine and Health, University of Leeds, St James’ University Hospital Leeds United Kingdom ([ROR:024mrxd33](https://ror.org/024mrxd33))
-3. https://ror.org/024mrxd33 School of Molecular and Cellular Biology, Faculty of Biological Sciences, University of Leeds Leeds United Kingdom
+3. School of Molecular and Cellular Biology, Faculty of Biological Sciences, University of Leeds Leeds United Kingdom ([ROR:024mrxd33](https://ror.org/024mrxd33))
-4. https://ror.org/024mrxd33 School of Chemistry, Faculty of Maths and Physical Sciences, University of Leeds Leeds United Kingdom
+4. School of Chemistry, Faculty of Maths and Physical Sciences, University of Leeds Leeds United Kingdom ([ROR:024mrxd33](https://ror.org/024mrxd33))
-5. https://ror.org/03vaer060 MRC and University of Glasgow Centre for Virus Research, Sir Michael Stoker Building Glasgow United Kingdom
+5. MRC and University of Glasgow Centre for Virus Research, Sir Michael Stoker Building Glasgow United Kingdom ([ROR:03vaer060](https://ror.org/03vaer060))
-6. https://ror.org/024mrxd33 Leeds Institute for Cardiovascular and Metabolic Medicine, Faculty of Medicine and Health, University of Leeds Leeds United Kingdom
+6. Leeds Institute for Cardiovascular and Metabolic Medicine, Faculty of Medicine and Health, University of Leeds Leeds United Kingdom ([ROR:024mrxd33](https://ror.org/024mrxd33))

 † Corresponding author

 ## Abstract

-Flaviviruses , including Zika virus (ZIKV), are a significant global health concern, yet no licensed antivirals exist to treat disease.
+Flaviviruses, including Zika virus (ZIKV), are a significant global health concern, yet no licensed antivirals exist to treat disease.
 The small membrane (M) protein plays well-defined roles during viral egress and remains within virion membranes following release and maturation.
 However, it is unclear whether M plays a functional role in this setting.
 Here, we show that M forms oligomeric membrane-permeabilising channels in vitro, with increased activity at acidic pH and sensitivity to the prototypic channel-blocker, rimantadine.
 Accordingly, rimantadine blocked an early stage of ZIKV cell culture infection.
-Structure-based channel models, comprising hexameric arrangements of two trans -membrane domain protomers were shown to comprise more stable assemblages than other oligomers using molecular dynamics simulations.
+Structure-based channel models, comprising hexameric arrangements of two trans-membrane domain protomers were shown to comprise more stable assemblages than other oligomers using molecular dynamics simulations.
 Models contained a predicted lumenal rimantadine-binding site, as well as a second druggable target region on the membrane-exposed periphery.
 In silico screening enriched for repurposed drugs/compounds predicted to bind to either one site or the other.
 Hits displayed superior potency in vitro and in cell culture compared with rimantadine, with efficacy demonstrably linked to virion-resident channels.
 Finally, rimantadine effectively blocked ZIKV viraemia in preclinical models, supporting that M constitutes a physiologically relevant target.
 This could be explored by repurposing rimantadine, or development of new M-targeted therapies.

 ## Introduction